Mac Windowserver High CPU

 How to check how much CPU your Mac's WindowServer uses

 By now, you‘re probably curious about just how much CPU your Mac’s WindowServer uses.
-Thankfully, there’s an easy way to find out.
-Here’s how:
+Thankfully, there's an easy way to check CPU usage on Mac.

 5. Look for WindowServer on the list and check the percentage of CPU it's currently using.